Haiyun314/Study_Notes/README.md

 ⚠️ Note: Some mathematical formulas may not render properly on GitHub.
-For best viewing, open this file in a Markdown viewer like VSCode with math support.
+For best viewing, open that file in a Markdown viewer like VSCode with math support.

 # Study Notes